nicoandra/presentations/ddos/index.md

 * Former Tech Lead for multiple High-traffic top-100 websites
 * Former Code Auditor in Information Security
 * Have been working at SSENSE for around 2 years (Joined November 21st 2017)

 ---

+## Disclaimer

+I am not an expert on this subject.
+I am not a networking expert, nor an information security expert.

+---